lightscalar/pyro/README.md

 converting it to snake case and rendering it plural.
 At the moment, only `has_many` relationships are implemented.

-A given data model can have many has_many relationships, but a model can only belong to one parent; in other words, many-to-many relationships are not (yet) possible.
+A given data model can have several has_many relationships, but a model can only belong to one parent.
+Future work will extend available association options.

 ### Serializing/Deserializing